GlitcherOG/Project-Mcomm/README.md

 - Send Online Details before displaying Search
 - Patch Search so it gets offline personas
 - Find out Stat Struct
-- Add Edit user and lost user
+- Add lost user
 - Fix Quick Match So it Works
 - Persona Generator for Duplicate Personas
 - Fix Having to DQUE to leave room (Probably due to an issue with vc)
 - Mcomm Buddy for server commands
-- Fix Passwords
+- Fix Proper Passwords
 - Fix Title on rooms as it doesnt seem to be appearing
-- Tunneling Service (Temp Hide IPs as well)
+- Tunneling Service
 - PAL and NTSC Prefix for accounts

 # Todo Discord Bot